dqops/dqo/docs/checks/column/integrity/lookup-key-not-found.md

 # lookup key not found data quality checks

-Column-level check that ensures that there are no more than a maximum number of values not matching values in another table column.
+A column-level check that ensures that there are no more than a maximum number of values not matching values in another table column.

 ___